 - 4 cloves garlic, minced

 - 2 pounds jumbo shrimp (shelled and de-veined)

-- Preheat grill.
-Remove shrimp from marinade and place on hot grill.
+Preheat grill.
+Remove shrimp from marinade and place on a hot grill.
 Grill about 5 to 10 minutes, turning occasionally until done.
 Cooked shrimp will be pink and firm to the touch.

 - If your shrimp are big enough, and you feel confident they won't slip through the grates, you can grill them directly on the grill.
 However, this can be risky since shrimp can be difficult to remove with grilling tongs, so you may want to use a grilling basket or slide the shrimp onto metal or wooden skewers instead.
 If using a basket, make sure all of the shrimp are in a single layer; if using wooden skewers, you will need a little more prep as they need to be soaked in water for at least 10 minutes to prevent them from burning on the grill.
 And when placing the shrimp on the skewers, do not crowd the shrimp—instead, leave a little space between each one to assure they cook evenly and at the same pace.
 Also, place the handles of the skewers over a cooler side of the grill to keep them from getting too hot and make it easier for you to remove them.

 - This marinade can be used for more than just shrimp.
 If you have extra, you can boil it down a little and store in the fridge to later use to marinate chicken, pork, or fish.
 Or simply use this marinade recipe to make grilled chicken breasts, pork tenderloin, or grilled swordfish.
 If you don't like it too spicy, you can cut the amount of jalapeno in half.